PuerkitoBio/goquery/README.md

 [![build status](https://secure.travis-ci.org/PuerkitoBio/goquery.png)](http://travis-ci.org/PuerkitoBio/goquery)

 GoQuery brings a syntax and a set of features similar to [jQuery][] to the [Go language][go].
-It is based on the experimental html package and the CSS Selector library [cascadia][].
-Since the experimental html parser returns tokens (nodes), and not a full-featured DOM object, jQuery's manipulation and modification functions have been left off (no point in modifying data in the parsed tree of the HTML, it has no effect).
+It is based on Go's [net/html package][html] and the CSS Selector library [cascadia][].
+Since the net/html parser returns tokens (nodes), and not a full-featured DOM object, jQuery's manipulation and modification functions have been left off (no point in modifying data in the parsed tree of the HTML, it has no effect).

+Also, because the net/html parser requires UTF-8 encoding, so does goquery: it is the caller's responsibility to ensure that the source document provides UTF-8 encoded HTML.

 Supported functions are query-oriented features (`hasClass()`, `attr()` and the likes), as well as traversing functions that make sense given what we have to work with.
 This makes GoQuery a great library for scraping web pages.